A-kly/School-Vault/CMPUT 325/Topic 2 - A Simple Functional Language.md

 - As defined in the example, we can replace the left hand side with the right hand side for ANY `x` and `y`
 - This is the same as having "for all" quantifiers for each variable:
 $$ ∀x∀y : f (x, y) = x ∗ x + y$$
+- we can make an interpreter that mechanically evaluates this functions
+- needs to do two things
+	- replace f by it's definition (righthand side)
+	- substitute variables
+	- -> = "result of evaluation is..."
+- eg
+	- f (2, 3) = 2 ∗ 2 + 3 -> 7
+## Terminology
+- Syntax
+	- Which text is valid?
+- Semantics
+	- Meaning of program
+- Execution
+	- Evaluating function applications, ( in prev example, replacing equals by equals)
+### Function terminology
+- Function
+	- Mapping of domain to co-domain
+- Function definition
+	- What do?
+- Application
+	- Evaluate for specific argunments

+## Objects in Fun
+- AtomsL